 - Give your bank card or credit card information.

-4. Ticket Scams – Scammers copy high-quality counterfeit tickets and sell duplicates to you usually threw email.
+4. Ticket Scams – Scammers copy high-quality counterfeit tickets and sell duplicates to you, usually through email.
 They usually take advantage of popular events that sell out and often charge you more money than what the ticket was originally worth.

 - Transfer any money to pay for tickets from sources you can’t trust.